Where To Place Buddha Sculpture?

 What is a Buddhist mandala?

-It can be a painting on a wall or scroll, created in coloured sands on a table, or a visualisation in the mind of a very skilled adept.
+It can take the form of a painting on a wall or scroll, a creation made in coloured sands on a table, or a mental picture conceived by an adept with a high level of expertise.

 What is forbidden in Buddhism?